DISTEK Dissolution and Pharmaceutical Test Instruments

 Cipher Dissolution Control Software

-Cipher the dissolution control software developed by Distek is a windows based application designed to be provide either local or network to any Distek dissolution instruments on the network.
+Cipher dissolution control software developed by Distek is a windows based application designed to be provide either local or network to any Distek dissolution instruments on the network.
 With various and fully customizable levels of security, the software allows the user to bring the instruments within compliance to the match your developed policies.
 All of which are designed to meet 21 CFR part 11 compliance.

 Fully Customizable Access Levels